Creede Community Church, UCC

 After returning from Yemen, Sarah was ordained by the Presbyterian Church (USA).
 She has been part of Creede Community Church since 2017.

-In addition to earlier degrees (a BA in English Literature and MA in Higher Ed Administration/Student Development from Bowling Green State University), Sarah received her M.Div from Fuller Theological Seminary in Pasadena, California and her Doctor of Ministry degree from Phillips Theological Seminary in Tulsa, Oklahoma.
+In addition to earlier degrees (a BA in English Literature and MA in Higher Ed Administration/Student Development from Bowling Green State University), Sarah received her M.Div from Fuller Theological Seminary in Pasadena, California and her Doctor of Ministry degree, focused on non-coercive community engagement, from Phillips Theological Seminary in Tulsa, Oklahoma.

 See you on Sunday,